All Episodes

 It's hard to say.

-So absolutely, absolutely.
+So oh, absolutely.

-I think I think 99% of the politicians are crooked.
+I think, I think 99% of the politicians are crooked.

 I think McConnell's crooked.

-Um, I absolutely I absolutely think that a lot of these guys on both sides are crooked, and I don't think that elections are fair from a local to a federal level.
+And I don't think that elections are fair from a local to a federal level.

-And you know, that's something that I don't think we can fix.
+And, you know, that's something that I don't think we can fix.

-What we can do is fix local, like local, local, statewide.
+What we can do is fix local, like local, local statewide.

-Uh, up until I grew up in Illinois, yeah, I'm sorry.
+I grew up in Illinois.

-Um, I'm glad you got out.
+I'm glad you got out.

-Um, I did.
+I did.

 Like they're not, they're not like doing anything different.